 After painting for a while, you will probably accumulate a large number of different paint brushes.
 Paint brushes are not cheap, so you want to make sure you do not damage the brushes by resting the bristles against anything.
 A paint brush holder will help you organize the brushes and keep them in a great condition.
+Buy Now

 Paint Brush Cleaner

 I have lost countless paint brushes due to poor cleaning.
 As soon as paint dries between the bristles of your brush, it is an uphill battle to restore them.
 So it is important that you take care of your brushes and clean them after a painting session if you do not intend on using them again in the near future.
 The Masters Brush Cleaner is great for cleaning and preserving the condition of your brushes.
 You can learn more about how to clean your oil paint brushes here.
+Buy Now

 A color wheel is pretty much essential for any beginner artist.
 It will help you understand the way color works and the basics of color mixing.
 Even though I have been painting for many years, I still find myself referring to the color wheel from time to time when I need to consider the color harmony of my painting or to reference the complement of a color.